KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MinecraftStatus by ralberth](https://github.com/ralberth/MMM-MinecraftStatus)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `MMM-MinecraftStatus.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-MinecraftStatus.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-3. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+6. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Minigjenbruksstasjon by blixhavn](https://github.com/blixhavn/MMM-Minigjenbruksstasjon)